 “I wanted to write and compliment you on one small success out of the many you are already aware of.
 As you may know my son has Asperger's Syndrome.
 He is typically isolated and lives in his head much of the time.
 At previous schools, he has not felt that he fits in.
 There was a huge disconnect between him, his school and his classmates.
 In the past, school was drudgery that got in the way of his naturally inquisitive nature.
 This week at Sturgis he is completely engaged with Spirit week.
 I have never seen him so motivated to follow a school initiative.
 He loves and is proud of his school.
 As a parent, I am very thankful to have your school as an option for my child.
 Thank you.”

 "Best 4 years of my life!
 Thanks!"
 Message by Class of 2008 alumna on her donation to the 2013-14 Annual Appeal

-Susan Lacombe Voigt, (fourth from right) Special Education Coordinator at Sturgis East, was one of six SPED inclusion specialists invited to meet in June at the International Baccalaureate (IB) headquarters in The Hague, Netherlands.
+Susan Lacombe Voigt, (fourth from right) Special Education Coordinator at Sturgis East, was one of six Special Education inclusion specialists invited to meet in June at the International Baccalaureate (IB) headquarters in The Hague, Netherlands.
 The goal of the meeting was to develop Guidelines for Inclusive Education in IB World Schools.
 Like AP programs, the IB curriculum has traditionally been offered only to high achievers selected to participate.
 Sturgis is one of the first schools to introduce an inclusive "IB for All" philosophy that promotes the belief that students selected through a public lottery can succeed in a challenging curriculum regardless of past academic records or individual challenges.
 We are pleased to see IB schools beginning to reflect on inclusive education.